Did you know that it is 50% easier to sell to existing customers than to acquire new ones?

 Sometimes, you might have customers that initially decided to subscribe to your service, but never ended up using your product.

-That’s why it’s extremely important to engage with your customers on a regular basis and teach them how to use your products.
+That’s why it’s extremely important to engage with your customers regularly and teach them how to use your products.

-Be sure to survey them to figure out whether or not they are happy with the quality of your product or service, and how they are using what you sell.
+Be sure to collect customer feedback to figure out whether or not they are happy with the quality of your product or service, and how they are using what you sell.
 This simple rule can save your business.

 If you are one of the first things that your customer has decided to cut down on, that means that your product or service is not a high priority for them.